m-loay/OOP_Concepts/Tut19_StackTemplate/README.md

  Object Oriented Programming

-The purpose of the tutorial to uimplement a stack template.
+The purpose of the tutorial to implement a stack template.

-1. mkdir Debug
-2. cd Debug
-3. cmake .. -G "MinGW Makefiles" (Windows OS) or cmake ..
-(Linuex OS)
-4. make

 # Other Important Dependencies
 * cmake >= 3.5